scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** lightning

 Fire a bolt of lightning, hitting all creatures in a 25 tile line.
 The lightning ricochets off walls and solid objects.
 Make a spellcasting roll against the creatures Dexterity save.
-On success they take 1 wound and 2 wound dice in lightning damage, adding a wound die for every critical.
-On failure they take 1 wound in lightning damage instead.
+On success they take 1/2 in lightning damage, adding 0/1 for every critical.
+On failure they take 1/0 in lightning damage instead.

 Add an enhanced die for every level cast above 4th.